Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 and may best reflect underlying visual learning and plasticity at this stage (Table S1).

-Microbial metabolic potential predicts future brain development in infancy Given that differences in metabolic potential of the early life microbiome may exert their effects over time, we sought to determine whether microbial genes at early time points were associated with subsequent VEP development.
+=== Microbial metabolic potential predicts future brain development in infancy

+Given that differences in metabolic potential of the early life microbiome may exert their effects over time, we sought to determine whether microbial genes at early time points were associated with subsequent VEP development.
 To investigate this,
-we performed FSEA on stool samples collected at visit-1 with visit-2 VEP (age at stool collection = 3.6 ± 0.8 months, age at VEP = 8.6 ± 1.5 months)
+we performed FSEA on stool samples collected at visit-1 with visit-2 VEP (see @table2, age at stool collection = 3.6 ± 0.8 months, age at VEP = 8.6 ± 1.5 months)
 or visit-3 VEP
-(age at stool collection = 3.7 ± 0.7 months, age at VEP = 14.1 ± 1.1 months),
+(see @table3, age at stool collection = 3.7 ± 0.7 months, age at VEP = 14.1 ± 1.1 months),
-as well as visit-2 stool samples with visit-3 VEP (age at stool collection = 8.9 ± 1.5 months, age at VEP = 14.3 ± 1.0 months; Table S3)
+as well as visit-2 stool samples with visit-3 VEP
+(see @table4, age at stool collection = 8.9 ± 1.5 months, age at VEP = 14.3 ± 1.0 months; Table S3)
-(@figure3\A).
+(@figure4\A, Figure S3).

+#figure(
+  image("mainfigures/figure4.svg"),
+  caption: [
+    (A) Age distributions for cross-visit comparisons,
+        with age at stool collection (left) and age of VEP measurement (right) for each participant included in the analysis.
+        Collections for the same individual are connected by a dotted gray line.
+    (B) Volcano plots of of gene sets tested with feature set enrichment analysis (FSEA) for all 6 VEP features,
+        with enrichment score (E.S.) compared to log scaled FDR-corrected p-value (Q).
+        Colored dots were significantly enriched (positive E.S.) or depleted (negative E.S.) relative to the tested VEP feature.
+    (C) Summary of results in (B), showing the fraction of each class of neuroactive genes (neurotransmitter metabolism, SCFA metabolism, amino acid metabolism, or other) that were statistically significantly enriched or depleted for each VEP feature for each cross-visit comparison in the analysis.
+    (D) Enrichment plots for selected gene sets and there association with P1 latency.
+        Each plot shows the distribution of associations of individual genes within the gene set and the VEP feature.
+        Dots are colored if the geneset as a whole was significantly associated.
+        Enrichment plots for all gene set / VEP feature associations may be found in Figure S2.
+],
+) <figure4>
+#v(1em)

-All gene sets except those involved in the synthesis of 3,4-dihydroxyphenylacetic acid (DOPAC), a metabolite of dopamine, that had a significant hit with concurrently measured VEP were also significantly associated with at least one future VEP feature (@figure3\B, Tables 2-5).
+All gene sets except those involved in the synthesis of 3,4-dihydroxyphenylacetic acid (DOPAC), a metabolite of dopamine, that had a significant hit with concurrently measured VEP were also significantly associated with at least one future VEP feature (@figureS3\B, Tables 2-5).
 Notably, the quantity of those associations increased substantially for all longitudinal comparisons compared to concurrent comparisons.
 For example, only 6 visit-1 microbial gene sets were associated with visit-1 VEP,